 The concept of energy services is not new, but the maturing of smart homes, AI and data science are providing an opportunity to make the energy sector much more consumer-focused, with energy services that can be commercially viable and technically feasible.

 The advantages of Energy Services may include:

-- Vastly improved consumer control over cost and comfort levels, transforms people from passive billpayers into discerning customers.;
+- Vastly improved consumer control over energy cost and comfort levels, transforms people from passive bill payers into discerning customers.;

 - Better understanding the thermal performance of each individual home and how to improve energy efficiency;

-- Data insight to help energy providers really understand customer needs, to create services tailored specifically to lifestyle preferences and home thermal performance;
+- Energy data insight to help energy providers really understand customer needs, to create services tailored specifically to lifestyle preferences and home thermal performance;

 - Opening up a whole new range of business models so energy providers can sell innovative high quality services to attract and keep customers;